Research on water transfer and energy storage scheme

 - What are the domestic compressed air energy storage research teams

-- Water system dual ion energy storage mechanism
+- Water nozzle energy storage welding

 - How to disassemble the water cooling plate of the energy storage box